| Country / Region | DPP Status | First Deadline | Sector Focus |

 Italy — Manufacturing Complexity

-For non-Italian companies exporting to Italy: lower Italian enforcement capacity in the short term does not reduce your legal exposure.
-If you are also selling to Germany or the Netherlands, compliance is non-negotiable regardless of Italy's enforcement posture.
+Italy's market surveillance capacity is generally regarded as lighter than Germany's or the Netherlands' — which may mean slower domestic enforcement, even once obligations apply.
+For non-Italian companies exporting to Italy: lower Italian enforcement capacity does not reduce your legal exposure.
+If you also sell to Germany or the Netherlands, compliance is non-negotiable regardless of Italy's enforcement posture.

 Poland — Growing Manufacturing Hub